HasanBasriTaskin/Web_Mobil_Akilli_Kampus_FINAL_PROJECT_BACKEND/docs/DATABASE_SCHEMA_PART4.md

 ## Overview

-Part 4 introduces notification and preference tables for the real-time notification system.
+Part 4 introduces notification tables for real-time notifications and IoT sensor tables for campus monitoring.

 ---